 Since I was coming from such a specialized background, however, breaking into the nonprofit world wasn’t easy.
 I was either overqualified or under-qualified for every job that I applied to, or so I was told.
 All of this turned out to be a beautiful blessing in disguise, of course, as it paved the way for Simply Smita, which allows me to focus on all of my passions as I try to make the best difference that I can.

-Never in a million years would I have imagined myself leaving my job to start my own organic skincare business—I'm a science mind that knew nothing of business!
+Never in a million years would I have imagined myself leaving my job to start my own organic, eco-friendly skincare business—I'm a science mind who knew nothing of business!
 It goes to show, we never know exactly where life may take us, but with a little faith and dedication, the possibilities are truly endless when we allow ourselves to try.

 To learn more about why I started Simply Smita click here.